-Unmanned aerial systems (UAS)—also called unmanned aerial vehicles (UAVs) or “drones”—have a history as long as powered human flight, pioneered in the early 1900s.
+Unmanned aircraft systems (UAS)—also called unmanned aerial vehicles (UAVs) or “drones”—have a history as long as powered human flight, pioneered in the early 1900s.

 Armed forces have used drones sporadically and without much fanfare in various conflicts since then, including in World War I (when “automatic airplanes” were thought of more as guided bombs) and World War II (Joseph Kennedy Jr. was killed during Operation Aphrodite, before he could bail out of an explosives-laden US Army Air Force/Navy drone on a mission against a Wehrmacht bunker in northern France).